AETHONLABS/aethon-labs/Aethon Labs Whitepaper.md

 | Q4 2025 | LLM Plugins, Multi-agent Collab    |
 | Q1 2026 | Mobile UI + On-chain AI Indexers   |

----

 ## Conclusion
 Aethon Labs merges AI and decentralization to build a powerful, modular system where agents become composable digital workers.
 With token incentives, NFT utilities, and LLM-driven architecture, the project pioneers the future of decentralized automation.

----

-## Legal Disclaimer
-This whitepaper is for informational purposes only and does not constitute investment advice, legal guidance, or a binding commitment.
-Participation in Aethon Labs is subject to regulatory risks and market volatility.